-- (a) Related to factors indirectly controlling emissions to any media including equivalent parameters and technical measures (eg temperature of a thermal oxidiser, height of chimney).
-This includes production/processing conditions which may be expressed numerically (eg waste volumes, storage limits) and also timing (eg operational hours).
-For water resources this includes location, seasonality, timing and patterns of activities and provision of fish passes and screens. - (b) Related to the presence or absence in the environment (eg conditions relating to offensive odour, litter outwith the boundary, dark smoke, burning of waste, noise/vibration) and where no numerical limit has been set. - (c) Related to conditions to protect the water environment from significant impacts (eg there shall be no significant oil, foam, sewage fungus, no environmental harm). - (d) Related to the use of chemical therapeutants in the marine cage fish farm industry. - (e) Related to the disposal of radioactive substances.
+- a) Relate to factors indirectly controlling emissions to any media including equivalent parameters and technical measures e.g. temperature of a thermal oxidiser, height of chimney.
+This includes production/ processing conditions which may be expressed numerically, such as waste volumes, storage limits and also timings, such as operational hours. - For water resources this includes location, seasonality, timing and patterns of activities and provision of fish passes and screens. - b) Relate to the presence or absence in the environment e.g. conditions relating to offensive odour, litter out with the boundary, dark smoke, burning of waste, noise/ vibration) and where no numerical limit has been set. - c) Relate to conditions to protect the water environment from significant impacts, such as there shall be no significant oil, foam, sewage fungus, no environmental harm. - d) Relate to the use of bath treatment chemicals in the cage fish farm industry. - e) Relate to the disposal of radioactive substances. - f) Relate to the use of in-feed treatment chemicals in the cage fish farm industry.